kossiitkgp/docs/events/git-and-github.md

     - Tell them to contribute to beginner-friendly issues at metakgp or KOSS repositories on GitHub.
 Share the Github Links of both the Github Organizations.
 Pointing them to some beginner-friendly issues would be great.
     - Tell them about the Github Student pack and its benefits like Domains, Free Servers, and so on.
     - Tell them about Github Pages, and tell them how easily a beautiful blog can be set up within minutes.
-    - Inform them about Hacktoberfest and tell them about the T-shirt and Stickers
+    - Inform them about Hacktoberfest.
     - Tell them about starring a repo and the usefulness of starred repos.
     - Tell them about the "watch" feature of a repo, and show them how it can be used to track a project.
     - Ask them to `star` and `watch` the `events` repo, as important links like slides, and resources will be put here